-Winter is on its way, and when it comes to winterizing your home for the freezing temperatures, installing or upgrading insulation is normally at the top of the list.
-When you’re deciding how much to spend to winterize your home, do you know how much to allot for insulation?
-BW/Cook Service Experts Heating & Air Conditioning is here with a couple estimates of how much you can expect to pay for insulation in Elkhart.
+Winter is on its way, and when it comes to winterizing your home for the frigid temperatures, installing or upgrading insulation is normally at the top of the list.
+When you’re deciding how much to spend to get your home ready for winter, do you know how much to allot for insulation?
+BW/Cook Service Experts is here with a couple estimates of how much you can expect to shell out for insulation in Elkhart.

 The first thing to consider when installing or upgrading insulation in your home is do you want to do it yourself or have an expert insulation company come in and perform the work.
 Doing it yourself could save you money, but you will have to buy all the materials, equipment, and devote your own time doing the job (typically a two-day project).
 Also, if something should happen, you’ll have to pay to fix any issues.
 Plus, working in the attic or crawlspace can be exhausting and uncomfortable.

 The usual cost of blown-in insulation installation is between $1000 and $1500.
 We discover that most consumers spend between $900 and $1900 to have blown-in insulation installed.
 Undoubtedly, the lower end of the cost estimate is due to “do it yourself” installations.
 But, the key point is that even with a moderate investment you can drastically improve the energy efficiency of your home while also enhancing your comfort.

 So with the potential savings, why wouldn’t you just install insulation yourself?

 First, expertly installed insulation usually has a higher R-value, the measure of resistance to heat flow through a given thickness of material.
 Simply put?
 The insulation installed by insulation companies is normally higher quality and is more effective because it is more thorough and covers more sections that are more difficult to access for the common DIY installation.